streamlit/docs/content/library/advanced-features/dataframes.md

 ![data-editor-dataframe-boolean.gif](/images//data-editor-dataframe-boolean.gif)

 Notice you cannot change their values from the frontend.
-To let users check and uncheck values, we display the dataframe with `st.experimental_data_editor` instead:
+To let users check and uncheck values, we display the dataframe with `st.data_editor` instead:

 ```python
 import pandas as pd